British Broadcasting Corporation

 Head of state: Queen Elizabeth II, represented by a governor-general.

-Prime minister: David Thompson
+The late Prime Minister David Thompson

 Elections in mid-January 2008 saw former junior finance minister David Thompson and his Democratic Labour Party win 20 of the 30 seats in parliament.